-Adults playing with building bricks, tinker telephones from memo pads, reenact scenes from a bus ride – and therewith find five solutions to Zambia’s taxation problem in the first lab of tomorrow.
+Adults playing with building bricks, tinker telephones from memo pads, reenact scenes from a bus ride – and therewith find five solutions to Zambia’s taxation problem in the first lab of tomorrow innovation process.

 The lab of tomorrow is a new GIZ approach to mobilize companies for developmental problems.
 "Shared value" is the idea behind it and means all approaches that increase the competitiveness of a company while improving the economic and social conditions of the community in which it operates.
-The lab is one of the innovative cooperations with the private sector, which the Federal Ministry for Economic Cooperation and Development (BMZ) called for through the "Strategic Partnership for Digital Africa".
-The greatest strength of the lab is the methodology.
-The "design thinking" method, which is also used by companies like Google, Apple, or IBM to develop new, innovative products.
+The lab of tomorrow is one of the innovative formats for cooperations with the private sector, which the Federal Ministry for Economic Cooperation and Development (BMZ) called for through the "Strategic Partnership for Digital Africa".
+The greatest strength of the lab of tomorrow process is its methodology: The "design thinking" method, which is also used by companies like Google, Apple, or IBM to develop new, innovative products.

 The final presentation triggers Msiska's enthusiasm: "Great ideas!
 The results of the workshop are impressive.
 We are going to test the prototypes in Zambia - and I already know now that we can come to grips with our problem of taxing small and medium-sized enterprises. "